 Legal Order of Protection: Students may also pursue an Order of Protection from the Faulkner County Prosecuting Attorney's Office.
 The Victim Service Center of the Prosecuting Attorney's Office should be contacted to pursue this option.
 The phone number is 501-450-3051.
 The Dean of Students Office will assist you in pursuing an Order of Protection if you would like to do so.
-Students should contact the Dean of Students office at 501-450-1222, visit the office, or email Dean LeBlanc at <a href="https://leblanc.gov/l
+Students should contact the Dean of Students office at 501-450-1222, visit the office, or email Dean LeBlanc at leblanc@hendrix.edu for this request.